Daylight saving time in the United States: 2015–2026: Proposals for the introduction of year-round DST

 In 2019, the Washington State Legislature passed Substitute House Bill 1196, which would establish year-round observation of daylight saving time contingent on the United States Congress amending federal law to authorize states to observe daylight saving time year-round.
-The bill passed, and was followed by proposed 2021 ballot initiative 1803, "Abolish Daylight Savings Time in Washington state" to petition the US Congress to authorize the change.
+The bill passed, and was followed by proposed 2021 ballot initiative 1803 to petition the US Congress to authorize the change.
 Tennessee and Oregon also passed bills in 2019 for year-round DST, and legislative houses in Alabama and Arkansas also approved resolutions in favor.
 Oregon never adopted the measure, and a subsequent effort in 2024 also failed.
 Georgia Governor Brian P. Kemp signed Senate Bill 100 providing for year-round daylight saving time when the United States Congress amends 15 U.S.C.
 Section 260a to authorize states to observe daylight saving time year-round.

 On March 15, 2022, the US Senate passed the Sunshine Protection Act by unanimous consent.
 This change would have meant that daylight saving time zones would no longer return to standard time and remain on DST year-round.
 It would have started November 5, 2023.
 However, it was not passed by the House of Representatives.
 The American Academy of Sleep Medicine has opposed the Sunshine Protection Act and called instead for permanent standard time, a position supported by the American College of Chest Physicians and the World Sleep Society, among others.
 On January 3, 2023, the 117th Congress ended without the House voting on the Sunshine Protection Act.
 The American public is split on the subject: only 21% of Americans prefer changing clocks twice per year, 62% prefer to keep the time the same, while 17% are undecided.
 Of the 62% that would prefer to see the changing of the clocks eliminated, 50% favor permanent daylight saving time and 31% support permanent standard time.

 As of November 2023, a number of state bills have been introduced, and a bill in the US Senate has been reintroduced.
 None have passed in Congress.
 Until a DST bill is passed in both the US Senate and the US House of Representatives, and then signed into law by the President, nowhere in the US will have permanent daylight time (and standard time is mandatory in all parts of the country, for either the "winter months" or the full year, depending on state law).
 Most of the United States will continue to change clocks twice a year.

+In 2026, a reintroduced Sunshine Protection Act passed the House by a vote of 308-117, but still requires passage in the Senate to become law.